 In fact, the reception at those return gigs was so impressive, what initially started as a trio of homecoming gigs to celebrate the tenth anniversary of their debut led to a wider tour, which was soon to be followed by the announcement of a brand new album for fans to get their teeth stuck into: Time.

 On the subject of time, Joe Carnall is running a tad late for our meeting at The Greystones today.
 “He’ll blame it on the baby, always does nowadays,” jokes drummer Joe Green, who was admirably punctual and already halfway through a sarnie by the time I’d arrived.
-Ahead of first their album in ten years, Milburn have teamed up with Exposed: In Session to film a live track ahead of the release, but we decided to go one step further and hook up a cover interview a few hours before the cameras started to roll.
+Ahead of their first album in ten years, Milburn have teamed up with Exposed: In Session to film a live track ahead of the release – but we decided to go one step further and hook up a cover interview a few hours before the cameras started to roll.

 A few minutes pass and Carnall arrives with proffered apologies, we grab some drinks and jump straight into the album chat.